 Southern offers limitless opportunities for getting involved.
-Thanks to students with good ideas and the drive to get things done, the university hosts more than 50 student organizations, societies, associations, and ministries — all open to new members with similar interests, skills, or just plain curiosity.
+Thanks to students with good ideas and the drive to get things done, the university hosts approximately 40 student organizations, societies, associations, and ministries — all open to new members with similar interests, skills, or just plain curiosity.
 If you would like to join any of these student organizations, either stop by the booths at the Organization Showcase each fall or contact Student Development in the student center to be put in touch with an officer.
 If you have an idea for a new organization, visit Kari Shultz in the Student Life and Activities office.

 Starting a Student Organization

 Serving as an officer of a student organization not only adds to a student’s leadership experience, but also makes a contribution to the university’s overall social atmosphere.
 Some of the responsibilities of running a organization include collecting dues, raising funds, organizing social events, submitting forms, and planning community service opportunities.

 Students interested in starting a new organization must complete and submit a registration form along with the organization’s constitution and by-laws by the semester deadline.
 You can fill out and submit the application online and if you have questions, feel free to stop by the Student Life and Activities office located in the Student Center by KR's.
 You can also find out more information in the Student Organization Handbook